The Sensorimotor Rhythm (SMR) is a brainwave frequency between 12-15 Hz, which sits along the borderline between alpha and beta brain waves.

 The Benefits of Sensorimotor Rhythm Training:

-The SMR brain wave frequency has also been found to be related to automaticity during skill action execution.
+The SMR brain wave frequency has also been found to be related to automaticity during skill execution.
 A study on improving golf putting performance using SMR neurofeedback training found it can enhance focus and sports performance .

 Neurofeedback clinicians are also using SMR brainwave training to assist with epilepsy, depression, stress and autism.
-It has also been found that the improved ability for sustained focus and concentration in the SMR frequency range of brain waves improves learning, reading speed and energy levels.
+It has been found that the improved ability for sustained focus and concentration in the SMR frequency range of brain waves improves learning, reading speed and energy levels.

 A more affordable alternative may be to use binaural beats.

 If you aren’t familiar with binaural beats, they are an emerging form of sound therapy that uses brainwave entrainment frequencies to alter your brain waves.

 While there hasn’t been a lot of research into binaural beats as a treatment for medical conditions, judging by their massive popularity on YouTube, millions of people use them regularly to help with focus, creativity and relaxation.

 A number of research studies have found that binaural beats improve cognition and mood while there has been found to be little evidence of adverse side effects .

 While binaural beats may not provide the same effectiveness as professional neurofeedback training, they are something worth exploring for the self-directed biohacker simply because in 5-10 minutes of listening you can experience the effects for yourself.